rikusaka/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 - Software requirements:

   - For viewing reports, WSUS requires the [Microsoft Report Viewer Redistributable 2008](https://www.microsoft.com/download/details.aspx?id=3203).
-On Windows Server 2016, WSUS requires [Microsoft Report Viewer Runtime 2012](https://www.microsoft.com/download/details.aspx?id=35747)
+On Windows Server 2016, Windows Server 2019 and Windows Server 2022, WSUS requires [Microsoft Report Viewer Runtime 2012](https://www.microsoft.com/download/details.aspx?id=35747)

 - If you install roles or software updates that require you to restart the server when installation is complete, restart the server before you enable the WSUS server role.
 - Microsoft .NET Framework 4.0 must be installed on the server where the WSUS server role will be installed.